waleedd32/SimpleContactCRUD/README.md

 ## Project Status

 **Note:** This project is currently in development.
 Some features might be incomplete or subject to change.
+However, it's functional and already deployed.
+Feel free to explore the live version [here](https://simple-contact.vercel.app/)

 ## Description